JSpeedie/G2ME-legacy/README.md

 of storage or management for players in the system.

+## Elements of Note

+* Threading
+    * When crunching a bracket, the program checks how many cores the computer has which it could make use of, and then divides the list of players who did not attend the event by the number of cores and starts one thread per core, each adjusting 1/corenum players RDs.
+* An implementation of a hashtable using the MurmurHash2 hash algorithm
+    * When crunching a bracket, all players' who have had their Glicko2 data changed so far have their most recent Glicko2 data stored in memory in a hashtable that is searchable through hashing their name.
+This is done to prevent accessing player files to get their latest Glicko2 data as having them in memory (and especially in a quickly-searchable hashtable) means much faster access.
+* Custom binary file formats
+    * This program makes use of 6 binary file formats to store data efficiently.

 ## What are the advantages of G2ME?

 This program takes simple file input, and saves lots of player information.